-If you are enthusiastic about engaging people with their heritage and creating exceptional visitor experiences, this innovative postgraduate course in Interpretation: Management and Practice is for you.
+If you are enthusiastic about creating unforgettable visitor experiences that help people engage with heritage and learn in creative ways about historic, social, cultural and economic events, then this innovative postgraduate course is for you.

-This masters course is delivered by a team of highly experienced tourism and heritage professionals and academics.
-Together with experts already engaged in exciting heritage and environmental projects around the world, they will help you to acquire the knowledge and skills needed to develop engaging visitor experiences and community projects that will encourage people to discover more about their cultural heritage and the natural environment.
+This fully online masters course is delivered by a team of highly experienced tourism and heritage professionals and academics, supported by experts engaged in exciting heritage and environmental projects around the world.
+Through a number of employer-informed modules and engagement with real-life projects you will gain the knowledge and skills required to become an inspired and effective interpretation professional.

 *Funding support notice*

 Postgraduate Loans (SAAS) (Scottish domiciled and EU students)